deepin-community/fontforge/doc/sphinx/ui/menus/filemenu.rst

    Only available in the font and outline views.
 Rereads the font from the sfd file on the disk searching for a glyph in that file with the same name as the current glyph.
-All changes to this glyph will be lost (but if the glyph has references then any changes made to the glyphs being refered to will still be visible), *this command may be undone.*
+All changes to this glyph will be lost (but if the glyph has references then any changes made to the glyphs being referred to will still be visible), *this command may be undone.*

    So if you have changed the name of the glyph this command will fail.